At SKIP we work with children and their families to help them change their situation through programs focused on education and social advancement.

 Mirtha is a responsible and serious person, passionate about education and with a strong desire to make a change with teamwork.

 Patricia graduated of the Senati Institute in Graphic Design.
 She also studied photography at Escuela del Valle del Cauca in Cali, Colombia.
 In this same place she worked as a photographer for four years.

 Patricia came to SKIP in 2014 and started working as an assistant in the kindergarten class, adding up responsibilities on 2015 she became a Primary School teacher, and runs two of the primary groups.

 Social Work Coordinator

-My name is Cynthia Méndez, and I am a native of Trujillo.
-I studied social work at Universidad Nacional de Trujillo.
-I have been at SKIP since 2009, and have had the opportunity to do internships in social work.
-Working with low-income families in Porvenir is a very interesting experience.
-Since 2010 I have been a SKIP Social Worker, responsible for doing home visits to the families that SKIP works with, using social data and the interviews and assessments for CIS (to get free health care) and the poverty index, as well as offering educational trainings for mothers.
-I give orientations on various topics, from legal matters to health issues.
+Since 2010 she has been a Social Worker for SKIP, responsible for doing home visits to the families SKIP work with, using social data and interviews, as well as assessments for CIS (to get free health care) and the poverty index.
+Moreover, she supports the offering of educational trainings for mothers; giving orientations on various topics, from legal matters to health issues.